-If you notice these symptoms of melasma, see your doctor.
-Your doctor might refer you to a dermatologist, who is a doctor that specializes in treating skin disorders.
+If you notice these symptoms of melasma, see your healthcare professional.
+They might refer you to a dermatologist, a doctor who specializes in treating skin disorders.

 It isn’t totally clear what causes melasma.
-Darker skinned individuals are more at risk than fair skinned individuals.
+Darker-skinned individuals are more at risk than those with fair skin.
 Estrogen and progesterone sensitivity are also associated with the condition.
 This means birth control pills, pregnancy, and hormone therapy can all trigger melasma.
-Stress and thyroid disease have also been postulated to be causes of melasma.
+Stress and thyroid disease are also thought to be causes of melasma.

-Sun exposure can also cause melasma because the ultraviolet rays affect the cells that control pigment (melanocytes).
+Additionally, sun exposure can cause melasma because ultraviolet rays affect the cells that control pigment (melanocytes).

 A visual exam of the affected area is often enough to diagnose melasma.
-To rule out specific causes, your doctor might also perform some tests.
+To rule out specific causes, your healthcare professional might also perform some tests.

-One testing technique is a Wood’s lamp examination .
-This is a special kind of light that’s held up to your skin and allows the doctor to check for infections and determine how many layers of skin the melasma affects.
-To check for any serious skin conditions, your doctor might also perform a biopsy.
+One testing technique is a Wood’s lamp examination.
+This is a special kind of light that’s held up to your skin.
+It allows your healthcare professional to check for bacterial and fungal infections and determine how many layers of skin the melasma affects.
+To check for any serious skin conditions, they might also perform a biopsy.
 This involves removing a small piece of the affected skin for testing.

 For some women, melasma disappears on its own.
 This typically occurs when it’s caused by pregnancy or birth control pills.

-There are creams your doctor can prescribe that can lighten the skin.
-Your doctor might also prescribe topical steroids to help lighten the affected areas.
-If these don't work, chemical peels, dermabrasion, and microdermabrasion are possible options.
+There are creams your healthcare professional can prescribe that can lighten the skin.
+They might also prescribe topical steroids to help lighten the affected areas.
+If these don’t work, chemical peels, dermabrasion, and microdermabrasion are possible options.
 These treatments strip away the top layers of skin and may help lighten dark patches.

-These procedures don't guarantee that the melasma won't come back, and some cases of melasma cannot be completely lightened.
-You might have to return for follow-up visits and follow certain skin treatment guidelines to reduce the risk of the melasma returning.
-These include minimizing your sun exposure and wearing sunscreen.
+These procedures don’t guarantee that melasma won’t come back, and some cases of melasma can’t be completely lightened.
+You might have to return for follow-up visits and stick to certain skin treatment practices to reduce the risk of the melasma returning.
+These include minimizing your sun exposure and wearing sunscreen daily.

 - using makeup to cover areas of discoloration